daniluk4000/nuxt-tsconfig-relative-paths/README.md

 Module only works in development mode.

-## What doesn't work at the moment
+## #Components alias

-As `#components` are inserted AFTER custom module hooks I wasn't able to modify them without high cost.
-I will maybe do it later, compilation types will still work though.
+As `#components` are inserted AFTER custom module hooks I wasn't able to modify this entry.
+The reason behind this is that for example in prepare hook "prepare:types" is the last hook. #components are being added AFTER "last hook", therefore without tricky solutions I will not be able to replace #components path.

 If you need types, as workaround you can use `##components` alias for now.
 But I highly recommend to stay on `#components` and wait for my fix or Nuxt team official fix (this is preferred of course).

 ## Quick Setup